arthist-lmu/max/README.md

 ## Overview

 In recent years, large museum databases have been created in the international museum sector that are awaiting meaningful use.
 They offer a hitherto unknown opportunity for empirical investigation of the history of collections, which can be expected to yield far-reaching results, especially in a comparative perspective. *Museum Analytics*, *MAX*, is intended to enable lecturers to import freely selectable museum databases and make them available to students for analysis.
-The aim is to provide an interface that facilitates the introduction to programming with *R* and supports it with an intuitive visual feedback system.
+The aim is to provide an interface that facilitates the introduction to programming with *R* through an intuitive visual feedback system.

 ## Usage